meant-ion/TuringMod/README.md

 				* Logarithms
 			 Further features may be added in the future

-	- !convert: Converts a number from one number system to a different one
+	- !convert: Converts an amount of one currency to its equivalent value in another one
-				* Systems available: Binary, Octal, Decimal, Hexadecimal
-				* Format: !convert ${number system goes here} ${value to convert goes here}
+				* Format: !convert ${currency converting from} ${currency converting to} ${amount in first currency type}

 	- !time: gets the time currently where I am located (Chicagoland Metro Area) in Central Standard Time (CST)
 			 * format: HH:MM A.M. or P.M.